 The IMO issued the international Code for application of Fire Test Procedures (FTP-Code 2010) intended for use by the Administration and the competent authority of the flag State, when approving products for installation in ships, flying the flag of the flag State in accordance with the fire safety requirements of the International Convention for the Safety of Life at Sea.

 The Code is applicable for products which are required to be tested, evaluated, and approved in accordance with the Fire Test Procedures Code as referenced in the Convention and it presents the required test procedures which shall be used in testing products as a basis for approval.

-Insulcon has access to the FyreWrap® LT range of products that have been tested and approved for use in A- and H-class steel and aluminum fire divisions as well as A-class fire divisions in high-speed craft.
+Insulcon has access to the FyreWrap® range of products that have been tested and approved for use in A- and H-class steel and aluminum fire divisions as well as A-class fire divisions in high-speed craft.

 We also have an extensive range of products that have the Wheelmark affixed and are in compliance with the Marine Equipment Directive.

 Our Certified Q-Fire expansion bellows are fireproof expansion bellow which are successfully tested and approved.
 The Wearflex® Q-Fire expansion bellow, used as wall penetration insulation, was exposed for 66 minutes (60 minutes +10%) to a simulated fire where the temperature rose to approx. 1000°C.

 Wearflex® insulation covers are pre-fabricated, insulation mattresses, applicable for the thermal and acoustic insulation of irregular and complex shapes, for example in engine rooms.